 What's happened

-British authorities are reviewing two decades of Ministry of Defence records to determine if Jeffrey Epstein's private jet landed at RAF bases, amid ongoing inquiries into links between Epstein and UK figures, including Prince Andrew.
-The investigation follows recent arrests and calls for transparency.
+British authorities are reviewing two decades of Ministry of Defence records to determine if Jeffrey Epstein's private jet landed at RAF bases, amid ongoing investigations into links between Epstein, UK officials, and the royal family.
+The review follows recent arrests and public calls for transparency.

 What's behind the headline?